 The saint stared back into her eyes.
 Glazed.
 Defeated.
 Mine.

 She moved over to the sleeping archmage.
 With a shaking hand, she retrieved a map of Leylines in the surrounding forests from his bag.
 She returned to the doors to find her saint still motionless.
 Varetta laughed triumphantly as no one in the room moved.
 Her cackle echoed in the silence.
 For all she knew, her laugh was the only sound in the castle.
 No one in here could move, nor speak, nor lift a finger.

 Enchantresses seek power from the Ley not just for strength alone, but to gain dominion over others in the realm.
 They are as treacherous as they are dramatic.

-Win over the hearts of your enemies as the Enchantress in Calbria, the first stand alone expansion to Ivion, coming to Kickstarter Q2 2019!
+Win over the hearts of your enemies as the Enchantress in Ivion, the Herocrafting Card Game, coming to Kickstarter September 1st, 2020!